soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 ### Architecture

 For this case, the INSPIRE Metadata validator in the dockerized form is deployed at the server using the `docker-compose.yml` file.
-All desired INSPIRE  Executable Test Suited shall be part of the container and are extracted to the ~/etf folder.
+All desired INSPIRE Executable Test Suites shall be part of the container and are extracted to the ~/etf folder.

 The Esdin Test Framework (ETF) is used combined with metadata validation rules from the INSPIRE community.
 With INSPIRE ETF Validator set up and running and the database updated with script that adds two new tables for validation outputs and two columns into `items` table to determine if and when was each record validated, the variables were set up in the validation script.
 It contains credentials to connect to the database and selection of test suites for datasets and services metadata records.
 The script validates only those records, that have been updated since last validation (this makes it faster for recurrent validation).
 The first run validates all records.